casassg/events-landing/_posts/2018-08-16-Banking-MobilePlans-and-other-FAQs.md

-##Arriving in Boulder:
+## Arriving in Boulder:

-It'd help to prepare a chart and share it on the Slack-Channel, or send via mail to all the incoming students.
-So that they can provide their travel details, ( Flight Number, Time of Arrival, Port of Arrival, Country of Departure).
-The students can then communicate with each other and coordinate themselves.

-Further, we can also, have a list of current-students volunteer to pick up these groups of students from the DIA Airport, and welcome them to University.
+We can prepare a list of current-students volunteers to pick up groups of incoming students from the DIA Airport, and welcome them to University.

 Boulder-DIA RTD Bus:
-$4.5(one way) or $9(day pass) - + $1-2 tip for baggage handling.
+$4.5(one way) or $9(day pass) + $1-2 tip to the driver for handling the baggage.

-The earlier the students communicate, the easier it becomes for them to make friends and socialize with the students from different countries.
-Social-dynamics usually leads to formation of cliques, closed friend-circles within the first 2-3 weeks of arrival.
+The earlier the students communicate with their peers, the easier it becomes for them to make friends and socialize with the students from different countries.
+Social-dynamics usually leads to formation of cliques within the first 2-3 weeks of arrival.
 It becomes harder for some students to find friends, if they haven't had the opportunity to interact, meet new people in the first few days of their arrival.

+The group-based meet-and-greet and pickup events would help formation of friends across areas of specialization.

-##Temporary Stay at someone's home until finding permanent housing
+## Temporary Stay at someone's home until finding permanent housing

 It was difficult for me to search for accomodation in Boulder, while I was in India.
 I'd decided to come to Boulder, stay somewhere temporarily, visit different real-estate agents and then take a decision.

-One of the current-students let me crash at his place ( basically a Couch-Surfer style arrangement ) for about 2 week, without having to pay for the place, or even food for a day or two.
+One of the current-students let me crash at his place ( basically a Couch-Surfer style arrangement ) for about 2 weeks.
+He was generous enough to let me stay as a non-paying guest.
 I believe students from other countries would be facing similar challenges.

-Further, I wasn't aware that I could have applied for family-housing before I reached at Boulder.
+Further, I wasn't aware that I could have applied for family-housing before I reached Boulder.
+The waiting-queues for the Graduate Housing applications is really long and it takes about a year or more to get an apartment assigned to an individual.
 And hence, I would strongly advice all the incoming students to send in their applications asap.

-With that said, we will need to collect a list of student who haven't obtained housing and then help them find a place to stay temporarily.
-The hosts have the option to determine the conditions under which they shall host the incoming student: with/without payment for the space, etc.
+With that said, it might help to encourage students to use the housing-channel within our Slack-page to search for other room-mates.

 ## Mobile Phone Service:
-The cheapest service was the T-mobile Family plan, which amounted to about 25/month per person, with about  5people in a plan.
+The cheapest service was the T-mobile Family plan, which amounted to about $23-25/month per person, with about  5people in a plan.

 However, the AT&T service was more reliable.
 However, a student really doesn't need the data-plans, as one is mostly limited to the University campus, where there's free wifi.
 And at home, most folks would be paying for a broadband connection.